ShaanJ1/combo-lock-breaker/README.md

-# combo-lock-breaker
+# Combo Lock Breaker

-This device will cycle through every single combination on your lock until it finds the right code, then outputs the digits onto the LCD screen.
-The keypad can be used for calibrating the device and for inputting custom codes (for now).
-Useful if you forget the code to your lock.
+This device can cycle through every possible combination on your lock until it finds the correct code, which is then displayed on an LCD screen.

+### Highlights
+- Extremely fast and accurate thanks to the Nema 17 Closed Loop System
+- Cracks any combination lock in under ____ seconds
+- LCD displays the current status, progress, and the result
+- Quiet

+### Showcase
+Coming soon...